 Tour at Tel Jarmuth

 I usually prefer starting with a map.
-So here is a map of Tel Jarmuth:
+So here is a map:

 As you can see, the city is located on a Tel, and it can be divided into the lower town and the upper city.
-We will be focusing on the lower city during this tour and this post.
+We will focus on the lower city during this tour and this post.